Accounting for our Plant Citizens: Proposed Collaborative Approaches for Supporting Wild Plant Harvest in Whitehorse, Yukon

 Kelly Panchynshyn is a 2018-2019 Jane Glassco Northern Fellow.

 Kelly was born and raised in Whitehorse, Yukon, on the Traditional Territory of the Ta’an Kwäch’än Council and the Kwanlin Dün First Nation.
-She is committed to deepening her understanding of challenges facing Northern peoples and will continue this work through a Master’s of Community Engagement, Social Change and Equity at the University of British Columbia’s Okanagan Campus.
+They are committed to deepening their understanding of challenges facing Northern peoples and will continue this work through a Master’s of Community Engagement, Social Change and Equity at the University of British Columbia’s Okanagan Campus.

 Kelly’s paper Accounting for our Plant Citizens: Proposed Collaborative Approaches for Supporting Wild Plant Harvest in Whitehorse, Yukon examines how the wild plant harvest – an important cultural practice, as well as a means of subsistence and source of recreation for the Whitehorse community – is under threat.
 The paper outlines three potential options for intergovernmental protection of, and support for, wild plant harvest in Whitehorse, Yukon.

 The Gordon Foundation is a charitable organization dedicated to protecting Canada’s water and empowering Canada’s North.
 Since 2010, The Foundation’s Jane Glassco Northern Fellowship has been providing northerners aged 25 to 35 with a unique opportunity to influence change in the North by participating in an 18-month policy and leadership development program.